tmobile/magentaA11y/_checklist-web/search.md

 keyboard:
   tab: |
-    Focus moves visibly to the search text input and search button
+    Focus moves to the search text input and search button [if present] and there is a highly visible visual indication of keyboard focus
   space: |
     Search button is activated
   enter: |
-    Search is activated
+    Search is activated [if present]

 mobile:
   swipe: |